Papa Wemba: Music

+Fashion

 In 1979, Papa Wemba became the unofficial leader of La Sape (Société des Ambianceurs et des Personnes d'Élégance, literally translated as the "Society of Atmosphere-setters and Elegant People") which he promoted as a youth subculture in Zaire.
 Their style was influenced by the fashion centres of Paris and Milan.
 Wemba said:

 The Sapeur cult promoted high standards of personal cleanliness, hygiene and smart dress, to a whole generation of youth across Zaire.
 When I say well groomed, well shaved, well perfumed, it's a characteristic that I am insisting on among the young.
 I don't care about their education, since education always comes first of all from the family.

 After Wemba's death, Cameroonian saxophonist Manu Dibango told the BBC during an interview: